 Professional business attire requirements mean you should wear a suit, hose, and closed-toed shoes.
 Jewelry should be understated and not flashy.

 Before you go on a job interview, do some research to find out the company dress code.
-It's always a good idea to step up your interview outfit a notch to show that you value the position and would like to stand out in a positive way.
+It's always a good idea to step up your interview outfit a notch to show that you value the position and would like to stand out positively.
 Knowing that you look good will also give you more confidence during the interview.